alangibson27/plus-f/site/content/guest.md

 title = "The Guest"
 +++

-The Plus-F Guest is a program that receives screen updates from a Plus-F Emulator across a network, and sends back keypresses translated to Kempston joystick movements.
+The +F Guest is a program that receives screen updates from a +F Emulator across a network, and sends back keypresses translated to Kempston joystick movements.
 This means that a user of the guest can participate in a two-player game, provided the game has Kempston joystick support (most have).